 • 1 tablespoon minced garlic

-• 1 can (14.75 oz) creamed corn Note 1
+• 1 (14.75-ounce) can creamed corn see note 1

-• 1-1/2 cup frozen corn
+• 1-1/2 cups frozen corn

-• 1/2 cup torn basil (or more to taste) Note 3
+• 1/2 cup torn basil or more to taste, see note 3

-• Optional: red pepper flakes
+• Red pepper flakes optional

 Instructions

-• PASTA: Set a large colander in the sink with a glass mug or liquid measuring cup in the center of the colander.
-(This is so you don't forget to reserve some pasta water before draining the pasta!)
+• Set a large colander in the sink with a glass mug or liquid measuring cup in the center of the colander (so you donโ€™t forget to reserve some pasta water before draining the pasta!).
 Bring a large pot (5.5-quart or bigger) of water to boil.
 Once boiling, generously salt the water (I add 1 tablespoon fine sea salt).
-Return to a boil and then add in the shells.
-Cook according to package directions, subtracting one minute.
-Before draining, remove 1 cup of pasta water and then drain.
+Return to a boil, then add the shells.
+Cook according to package directions, subtracting 1 minute.
+Before draining, remove 1 cup of pasta water, then drain.
 Do not rinse.

-• SAUCE: Meanwhile, thinly slice the green onions -- just the whites and light green parts (~1/2 cup).
+• Meanwhile, thinly slice the green onionsโ€”just the whites and light green parts (about 1/2 cup).
 Discard or save the dark green parts for another recipe.
-Add 1 tablespoon of the butter to a large pot or sauté pan over medium heat.
+Add 1 tablespoon of the butter to a large pot or sautรฉ pan over medium heat.
 Once melted, add sliced green onions and a pinch of salt and pepper.
-Cook, stirring frequently for about 3 minutes.
-Add in garlic and stir until fragrant, 30 seconds.
-Add 1/4 cup reserved pasta cooking liquid.
+Cook, stirring frequently, for about 3 minutes.
+Add garlic and stir until fragrant, 30 seconds.
+Add 1/4 cup reserved pasta water.
 (Just dip a measuring cup into the pot if the pasta is still boiling.)
 Stir.
-Finally, add in the full can of creamed corn and mix.
-Simmer for 3-5 minutes, stirring frequently.
-Use a spatula to scrape every bit of the mixture from the pot to a blender.
-Blend mixture (See Note 4) until very smooth (~1-2 minutes on high), adding a little extra water if needed to get a thick but pourable texture.
+Add the can of creamed corn and mix.

-• SAUCE CONT.: While the mixture is blending, return the skillet to medium-high heat.
+• While the mixture is blending, return the skillet to medium-high heat.
 Add remaining 3 tablespoons butter and melt.
 Once melted, add in frozen corn and cook for 1 minute.
 Add in the blended corn mixture and mix.
 Reduce heat to medium and simmer to combine flavors until pasta is done cooking.

 Video